Release Date: October 8, 2021

 The Nintendo Switch OLED offers a robust and eclectic game library, just like the base Switch and Switch Lite.
 The game selection is exactly the same among the three console variations.
 Just be aware that you’ll be able to play beloved first-party Nintendo fare, such as Breath of the Wild and Super Mario Odyssey, as well as more recent third-party hits, such as Doom (2016) and Dragon Ball FighterZ.
 The Switch OLED is also a fantastic place to play older games, from venerable classics like Mega Man X, to newer favorites like The Elder Scrolls V: Skyrim.

 I would be remiss, however, if I did not mention Metroid Dread: the first original side-scrolling Metroid game in 19 years.
 Coming out alongside the Switch OLED, Metroid Dread is arguably the console’s flagship game.
 Samus Aran’s latest adventure does indeed look gorgeous on the OLED model, particularly the deep reds and blues of her power armor, and the stately blacks of the dangerous Planet ZDR.
-If you have any affinity for side-scrollers, Metroid Dread should be your first Switch OLED game purchase.
+If you have any affinity for side-scrollers, Metroid Dread is among the best Nintendo Switch games, and therefore should be your first Switch OLED game purchase.

 Nintendo Switch OLED review: Battery life